kothavade/CodeSense/README.md

 Live demo available at [codesense-v1.kothavade.com](https://codesense-v1.kothavade.com)!

-## Writeup

-I wrote more about this on my site: <https://www.kothavade.com/posts/codesense>

 ## Usage

 Upload a `.c`, `.h` or `.rs` file, paste a link to **raw** source code (eg. a raw.githubusercontent.com link), or select one of the examples provided.